Chase Progress, not Perfection

 Are you sitting around waiting for all the stars to align?
 Yeah, that's not happening.
 Your goal is your Everest, and you’ll never be warm enough to climb it.
 Instead, try a trick that tech entrepreneurs use – launch before you're ready, when it's not perfect but good enough.

 The truth is, you're never going to "feel" ready.
-Your brain will constantly whisper self-sabotaging, tempting things like "I'll be ready to start my own business when I take that course," or "I'll be ready to send out this book draft when I redo this last chapter."
+Your brain will constantly whisper self-sabotaging, tempting excuses like "I'll be ready to start my own business when I take that course," or "I'll be ready to send out this book draft when I redo this last chapter."
 The only way to break through this rut is to force yourself to act before you feel ready.

 Launch the business even though the last version of the logo isn't ready.
 Hit the publish button even if you've not done the eighth redraft and the formatting is still wonky.
 Remember that Reid Hoffman quote – "If you are not embarrassed by the first version of your product, you've launched too late."